wlillisdev/hiking-hub/README.md

 - Returning Visitors Aims (logged in users):

+  - As a returning visitor, I would like to view new blog posts.
+  - As a returning visitor, I would like to add my own blog post.
+  - As a returning visitor, I would like to be able to like or unlike and comment on blog posts.
+  - As a returning visitor, I would like like to update a previous blog post I created.
+  - As a returning visitor, I would like to be able to delete a previous blog post I created.
+  - As a returning visitor, I would like to be able to log out of my account.
+  - As a returning visitor, I want to learn more about the hiking hub.
   - As a returning visitor, I would like to find links to their social media channels and follow them.

 - As a site Admin Super User:
-  - As a returning visitor, I would like new blog posts.
-  - As a returning visitor, I would like add a blog post.
-  - As a returning visitor, I would like like or unlike a blog post or manke a comment.
+  - As a superuser, I would like to create a blog post from the admin panel.
-  - As a returning visitor, I would like like update a previous blog post i made with new content.
+  - As a superuser, I would like create a draft blog post so i can finish at a later point.
-  - As a returning visitor, I would like like to be able to delete a blog post i created.
+  - As a superuser, I would like to be able to apply filters to find and sort information.
-  - As a returning visitor, I would like to be able to log out of my account.
+  - As a superuser, I would like to review all blog posts before they are published to site.
-  - As a returning visitor, I want to learn more about the hiking hub
+  - As a superuser, I would like to review all comments before they are published to site.
-  - As a returning visitor, I would like to find links to their social media channels and follow them.
+  - As a superuser, I would like to be able to delete,useres,blog posts and comments.

 # Agile Approach to project Devopment